Fish-Network/docusaurus-deployment/docs/fish-network/litepaper.md

 ## **Market Growth Vectors**

 The Fish Network is poised to unlock tremendous value for the individual investor by leveling the playing field in venture capital.
-Once the retail equity crowdfunding market is captured, Fish Network can expand in the following avenues.
+Once the syndicate + equity crowdfunding market is captured, Fish Network can expand in the following avenues.

 **1) Reg A+:** ability to move up market into Reg A+ offerings above $5M.